torrvision/crfasrnn/README.md

 2. [MasazI's scripts](https://github.com/MasazI/crfasrnn-training)

 #### Merge with the upstream caffe
 It is possible to integrate the CRF-RNN code into upstream Caffe.
-However, due to the change of the crop layer, the caffemodel we provided might require extra training to provide the same accuracy. mtourne Kindly provided a version that merged the code with upstream caffe.
+However, due to the change of the crop layer, the caffemodel we provided might require extra training to provide the same accuracy. mtourne kindly provided a version that merged the code with upstream caffe.

 1. [mtourne upstream version with CRFRNN](https://github.com/mtourne/crfasrnn)